 Essential Things to Know for Cisco Router Configuration:

-Before going to the procedures on how to configure a Cisco router, first, you need to know what are the equipment that are needed.
+Before going to the procedures on how to configure a Cisco router, first, you need to know what equipment is needed.
 Here, we are listing the all equipment that is used to configure the router.
 Check them out.

 - To configure the router, the first thing you need is a Cisco router with at least two Ethernet interfaces.